Eleven-Trading/TradeNote/README.md

 Depending on the broker and thanks to the contribution of the community, you can import and journal the following assets in TradeNote: Stocks, Futures, Options (only tested on single options) and Forex.

 #### Supported Brokers
-Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the list of supported brokers and instructions for exporting and importing to TradeNote..
+Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the list of supported brokers and instructions for exporting and importing to TradeNote.

 You can contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.